We are very proud of our school uniform. It contributes much to the ethos of the school and our pupils wear it with great pride.

 - Red tie

-- Red gingham dresses and white polo shirts may be worn during the summer term
+- Summer term only - red gingham dresses and white polo shirts may be worn

 Black sensible shoes (not trainers) should be worn all year.
 Sensible boots may be worn in bad weather but dry shoes need to be brought to wear indoors.